 As for start bit detection, an identical majority voting technique is used on the three center samples for deciding of the logic level of the received bit.
 The process is repeated for each bit until a complete frame is received.
 It includes the first stop bit, but excludes additional ones.
 If the sampled stop bit is a 0 value, the frame error (FERR) flag will be set.

-Figure 19-8 shows the sampling of the stop bit in relation to the earliest possible beginning of the next frame's start bit.
+Figure 18-8 on page 221 shows the sampling of the stop bit in relation to the earliest possible beginning of the next frame's start bit.